connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

   };
 ```

-If you do need to use a standard function declaration for some reason, the warnings squiggly will underline _**the entire function definition**_, which can get very distracting, very quickly.
+If you _do_ need to use a standard function declaration for some reason, the warnings squiggly will underline _**the entire function definition**_, which can get very distracting, very quickly.
 Only enable this rule if you're willing to stick _very strictly_ to function expressions.

 ### Nested Config Files
 Sometimes you'll clone a project that already contains ESLint configuration file(s) and packages.
 If you have multiple configuration files in a nested directory structure, ESLint will automatically try to combine _all_ those files until it hits your home directory.
 To prevent this behavior, add `"root": true` to the outermost **`.eslintrc*`** file you want included in the chain.
-Also, be aware that ESLint applies a hierachy of filetypes when determing how to apply multiple config files within the same folder:
+Note that ESLint applies a hierachy of filetypes when determing how to apply multiple config files within the same folder:

 1. `.eslintrc.js`
 1. `.eslintrc.yaml`